Quazepam: Elderly

-Quazepam is more tolerable for elderly patients compared to flurazepam due to its reduced next day impairments.
-However, another study showed marked next day impairments after repeated administration due to accumulation of quazepam and its long-acting metabolites.
-Thus the medical literature shows conflicts on quazepam's side effect profile.
+Quazepam is more tolerable for elderly patients compared to flurazepam due to its reduced next-day impairments.
+However, another study showed marked next-day impairments after repeated administration due to the accumulation of quazepam and its long-acting metabolites.
+Thus, the medical literature shows conflicts on quazepam's side effect profile.
 A further study showed significant balance impairments combined with an unstable posture after administration of quazepam in test subjects.

 An extensive review of the medical literature regarding the management of insomnia and the elderly found that there is considerable evidence of the effectiveness and durability of non-drug treatments for insomnia in adults of all ages and that these interventions are underutilized.
-Compared with the benzodiazepines including quazepam, the nonbenzodiazepine sedative/hypnotics appeared to offer few, if any, significant clinical advantages in efficacy or tolerability in elderly persons.
-It was found that newer agents with novel mechanisms of action and improved safety profiles, such as the melatonin agonists, hold promise for the management of chronic insomnia in elderly people.
+Compared with the benzodiazepines, including quazepam, the nonbenzodiazepine sedative/hypnotics appeared to offer few, if any, significant clinical advantages in efficacy or tolerability in elderly persons.
+It was found that newer agents with novel mechanisms of action and improved safety profiles, such as melatonin agonists, hold promise for the management of chronic insomnia in elderly people.
 Long-term use of sedative/hypnotics for insomnia lacks an evidence base and has traditionally been discouraged for reasons that include concerns about such potential adverse drug effects as cognitive impairment (anterograde amnesia), daytime sedation, motor incoordination, and increased risk of motor vehicle accidents and falls.
 In addition, the effectiveness and safety of long-term use of these agents remain to be determined.
-It was concluded that more research is needed to evaluate the long-term effects of treatment and the most appropriate management strategy for elderly persons with chronic insomnia.
+It was concluded that more research is needed to evaluate the long-term effects of treatment and the most appropriate management strategy for elderly people with chronic insomnia.

 Interactions

-The absorption rate is likely to be significantly reduced if quazepam is taken in the fasted state reducing the hypnotic effect of quazepam.
-If 3 or more hours have passed since eating food then some food should be eaten before taking quazepam.
+The absorption rate is likely to be significantly reduced if quazepam is taken in a fasted state, reducing the hypnotic effect of quazepam.
+If 3 or more hours have passed since eating food, then some food should be eaten before taking quazepam.